humanlyhuman/torzu/README.md

 A lot of fake Torzu websites have popped up.
 These are not mine. **This project will not have a clearnet website for the foreseeable future!**
 I highly advice against downloading anything from these websites, specially if their intention is clearly to make money through advertisements.

+## Move away from Codeberg

+As Codeberg staff has requested, **I will remove the Codeberg mirror repository until the end of next week**.
+Another mirror repository on another platform will be made before the Codeberg mirror is deleted.

+The next mirror repository is most likely going to be at **notabug.org**.
+If you have better suggestions (other than Gitlab, GitHub or Codeberg) please open an issue and I'll take a look.

 ## Limited public development